hjnieuwenhuizen/John_The_Scones_Components/README.md

 ## Installation

-To install John The Scones Components and its dependencies, run:
+To install John The Scone's Components and its dependencies, run:

 ```bash
 npm install